Lincoln Park (Jersey City): History

-The park was the home of the Jersey City Skeeters of the Eastern and International Leagues from 1904 until 1934, when the team relocated to Syracuse, New York.
+A ballpark within the grounds was the home of the Jersey City Skeeters of the Eastern League from 1902 through 1905.

 Facilities

 Athletics and recreation

 Lincoln Park East contains many sports fields and recreational facilities.
 There are 21 outdoor tennis courts, seven baseball fields, a cricket pitch, three children's playgrounds, the Charlie Mays running track, five basketball courts, two football fields, two soccer fields, and four handball/paddleball courts.
 This section of the park also contains a 3 acre lake available for fishing.
 The lake has also been used for model yacht racing.
 In 2009, a suspected virus resulted in a large number of carp dying in the lake.

-Lincoln Park West consists primarily of wetlands as well as Joseph J. Jaroschak Field, the facility for the baseball, softball, and soccer teams of Saint Peter's University.
-This section formerly had batting cages and a driving range.
-In 2011, these were demolished and construction was begun on a nine-hole public golf course, the first public course in Hudson County. which opened in May 2015 after environmental restoration, grading, and landscaping.
+Lincoln Park West features wetlands with hiking trails and Joseph J. Jaroschak Field, the facility for the baseball, softball, and men's and women's soccer teams of Saint Peter's University.
+The field was opened and dedicated in 1990 by Mary Lou Jaroschak, and named after her late husband.

+In 2011, construction began on a nine-hole public golf course in Lincoln Park West, the first public course in Hudson County.
+Skyway Golf Course, named after the Pulaski Skyway, opened in May 2015 after environmental restoration, grading, and landscaping.
+Previously, the golf course was the location of a batting cages and a driving range.

+New York Road Runners hosts a weekly 2.7-mile Open Run.